beta/glfw/README.md

-# GLFW3
+# GLFW

-Go binding for version 3.x of [GLFW](http://www.glfw.org/), an open-source and multi-platform library for OpenGL.
+Go binding for [GLFW](http://www.glfw.org/), an open-source and multi-platform library for OpenGL.

-GLFW3 is at a very early stage and is still working in progress.
+GLFW is at a very early stage and is still working in progress.
 Changes to the APIs are expected before the first release.

 ## Versioning

-Versioning of GLFW3 is done with Git tags following [semantic versioning](https://semver.org/) (`major.minor.patch`).
-The major and minor version numbers are same to those of the targeted GLFW version.
+Versioning of GLFW is done with Git tags following [semantic versioning](https://semver.org/) (`major.minor.patch`).
+The major and minor version numbers are same to those of the targeted GLFW library version.

 The patch version number, however, has no connection with the GLFW library.
-GLFW3 will use the latest revision of the GLFW library on each update.
+GLFW will use the latest revision of the GLFW library on each update.

 ## Example Code